OISF/suricata/doc/userguide/output/eve/eve-json-format.rst

 Event type: Anomaly
 -------------------

-Events with type "anomaly"
+Events with type "anomaly" report unexpected conditions such as truncated packets, packets with invalid values, events that render the packet invalid for further processing or unexpected behaviors.

+Networks which experience high occurrences of anomalies may experience packet processing degradation when anomaly logging is enabled.

 Fields
 ------

-* "type": Either "packet" or "stream".
+* "type": Either "packet", "stream" or "applayer".
 In rare cases, type will be "unknown".
   When this occurs, an additional field named "code" will be present.
+Events with type "applayer" are detected by the application layer parsers.
 * "event" The name of the anomalous event.
 Events of type "packet" are prefixed with "decoder"; events of type "stream" are prefixed with "stream".
 * "code" If "type" is "unknown", than "code" contains the unrecognized event code.
+Otherwise, this field is not present.

+The following fields are included when "type" has the value "applayer":

+* "layer"  Indicates the handling layer that detected the event.
+This will be "proto_parser" (protocol parser), "proto_detect" (protocol detection) or "parser."
+* "event_no" This is an informational only field indicating the total number of events detected and the ordinal number of the event being reported.
+It is presented as "N (of M)" where "N" is the ordinal number of the event and "M" is the total number of events detected.

-When ```packethdr``` is enabled, the first 32 bytes of the packet are included as a byte64-encoded blob in the main part of record.
+When ``packethdr`` is enabled, the first 32 bytes of the packet are included as a byte64-encoded blob in the main part of record.
+This applies to events of "type" "packet" or "stream" only.

 Examples
 --------